-On October 1, 2020, the general minimum wage rate in Ontario increased to \$14.25 per hour.
-If the employee is a student under the age of 18 who works 28 hours or less when school is in session, or works during a school break or summer holidays, the minimum wage rate is \$13.40 per hour.
+On January 1, 2018, the general minimum wage rate in Ontario increased to \$14.00 per hour.
+If the employee is a student under the age of 18 who works 28 hours or less when school is in session, or works during a school break or summer holidays, the minimum wage rate is \$13.15 per hour.

-On October 1, 2021, the general minimum wage in Ontario will increase to \$14.35 per hour.
-Further, the following increases will apply: students to \$13.50 per hour, liquor servers to \$12.55 per hour, homeworkers \$15.80 per hour and hunting, fishing, wilderness guides depending on hours worked.
 In addition, the Employment Standards Act, 2000 (the "ESA") establishes distinct minimum wage rates for certain categories of workers.
-Employees who serve liquor directly to guests in licensed premises and receive tips or other gratuities as a regular part of their work have a minimum wage of \$12.45 per hour as of October 1, 2020.
-Homeworkers (defined as employees who do paid work in their own homes, such as tailoring for a clothing manufacturer, working at a call center or conducting software writing) receive a minimum wage of \$15.70 per hour as of October 1, 2020.
-Hunting and fishing guides receive a minimum wage based on blocks of time: \$71.30 as of October 1, 2020 for less than five consecutive hours worked in a day.
-This amount increases to \$142.60 as of October 1, 2020 in the case for employees working five or more hours in a day (whether or not the hours are consecutive).
+Employees who serve liquor directly to guests in licensed premises and receive tips or other gratuities as a regular part of their work have a minimum wage of \$12.20 per hour as of January 1, 2018.
+Homeworkers (defined as employees who do paid work in their own homes, such as tailoring for a clothing manufacturer, working at a call center or conducting software writing) receive a minimum wage of \$15.40 per hour as of January 1, 2018.
+Hunting and fishing guides receive a minimum wage based on blocks of time: \$70.00 as of January 1, 2018 for less than five consecutive hours worked in a day.
+This amount increases to \$140.00 as of January 1, 2018 in the case for employees working five or more hours in a day (whether or not the hours are consecutive).